 Long exposures may produce the best results when shot in RAW.
 Depending on our goals, RAW will give us more options when processing from colour to B&W. Very misty landscape shots packed with subtle shades, graduated tones and indistinct details will benefit from RAW capture, especially if several editing processes are essential.

 It also makes sense to include RAW when shooting indoors without flash, although the larger files take longer to save to the card and in some contexts this will be a drawback.
 Indoor flash shots in a confined space may be adversely affected by the colour of walls, ceilings, electric light and furnishings.
 This may need correction.

 And of course, having all the data to work with can occasionally pull us out of a hole when we’ve made a mistake.
 Hopefully mistakes are rare!

-In conclusion, many amateurs are shooting RAW because they’ve been led to believe it’s the one true path to quality, regardless of the context, subject or general shooting requirements.
-But this isn’t a balanced point of view.
-JPEGs produce excellent results when they are properly exposed for the subject, and appropriately edited and viewed.
+In conclusion, many amateurs are shooting RAW because they’ve been led to believe it’s the one true path to acceptable images and prints, regardless of the context, subject or general shooting requirements.
+While this isn’t a totally balanced point of view, it should be recognised that the evolution of hardware, storage capabilities and, in particular, RAW-editing software, makes shooting RAW images the more useful choice.
+However, JPEGs produce excellent results when they are properly exposed for the subject, and appropriately edited and viewed.

 On shooting JPEGs: